 An Unnecessary Distraction

 Do you ever wonder what the Christmas season would be like if there were no story about Santa Clause?
 How might people view the season?
 How might the reason for the season redirect many of our conversations?
-This blog is not meant to discredit the fun idea of a fictional character in a red suit who makes children happy once a year by giving them presents for being good.
-I am simply inquiring how the season might be different if Santa had not intruded on the story of the Christ child.
+This article is not meant to discredit the fun idea of a fictional character in a red suit who makes children happy once a year by giving them presents for being good.
+I am curious how the season would be different if Santa had not intruded on the story of the Christ child.

 Fourth, people would spend Christmas eve talking about the birth of the Savior born into the world and not wondering about the coming of a fictional and magical Santa.
+The focus of Christmas could be on the man that the baby Jesus became, the life He lived, the death He died, and the resurrection He accomplished.
 The most authenticated fact in human history, by serious historians, is Jesus Christ's crucifixion.
-The focus of Christmas could be about the man that the baby Jesus became, the life He lived, the death He died, and the resurrection He accomplished.

-Alright, so maybe Christmas would be lost as a holiday in our present secular society.
-Perhaps we love to substitute the true for the false, like artificial foods, fanciful stories, idols, and the Christ of Christmas for a jolly elf.
+Alright, maybe Christmas would be lost as a holiday in our secular society.
+Perhaps we love to substitute the true for the false, like artificial foods, fanciful stories, idols, and the Christ of Christmas for a jolly giant elf.

-If you want to hear more about the man the Christ child became, touch the picture for the link or the link below.
+If you want to hear more about the man the Christ child became, click the picture on your right.